gianlucam76/k8s-cleaner/docs/getting_started/features/dryrun/dryrun.md

             value: api # Match deployments with the "serving" label set to "api"
           - key: environment
             operation: Different
-            value: prouction # Match deployments with the "environment" label different from "production"
+            value: production # Match deployments with the "environment" label different from "production"
       action: Scan
 	```